Architecture of Kosovo: Kulla

-The type of building called kulla is a fortified residential building built in Kosovo, mainly in the Metohija region.
+The type of building called kulla is a fortified residential building built in Kosovo, mainly in the Dukagjin region.
 The Albanian word kulla means "tower" in English.
 This is a type of building that was initially built from wood and stone and eventually only from stone.
-This type of building is typical for the Kosovan School of National Albanian Building and they have been built exclusively by the Albanian population in Kosovo.
+This type of building is typical for the School of National Albanian Building and they have been built exclusively by the Albanian population in Kosovo.
 They are also the only buildings in Kosovo that haven't been influenced by foreign styles.

 Kullas are heavily fortified buildings with small windows and shooting holes, because their main purpose was to offer security in a fighting situation.
 The first kullas that were built are from the 17th century, a time when there was continuous fighting in the Dukagjini region, although most of the ones that still remain are from the 18th or 19th century.
 They are almost always built within a complex of buildings with various functions but kullas in towns exist mostly as standalone structures.
 They are also positioned within the complex of buildings that they exist in a way that makes it possible for the inhabitants to survey the surrounding area.
 Kullas in towns are usually built as standalone structures, while in villages they are more commonly found as a part of a larger ensemble of kullas and stone houses, usually grouped based on the family clan they belonged to.

 Most kullas are three-storey buildings.
 A characteristic unit of its architectural structure in "Oda e burrave" (Chamber of Men or Gathering Room of Men) which was usually placed in the second floor of the Kulla, called Divanhane, while the ground floor served as a barn for cattle and the first floor was where the family quarters were located.
 The material from which the Divanhane is constructed, either wood or stone, is sometimes used to classify Kullas.